Andy Warhol’s Campbell’s Soup Cans: Legacy and Influence

 The Origins of an American Icon: Campbell’s Soup

-A stack of Warhol-inspired soup cans.
+A stack of Warhol-inspired Campbell's Soup cans.

 The Campbell’s Soup brand has a storied history that dates back to 1869 when Joseph A. Campbell, a fruit and vegetable merchant from Bridgeton, New Jersey, and Abraham Anderson, an icebox manufacturer from South Jersey founded the Anderson and Campbell firm.
 Their company initially focused on canning tomatoes, vegetables, preserves, and other products.
 In 1876 Anderson left the partnership, leading Campbell to join forces with Arthur Dorrance.
 This new partnership eventually evolved into the Jos.
 Campbell Preserve Company in 1891.
 Although Campbell retired in 1894, and Dorrance succeeded him as president, the company retained the Campbell name, even as its original founders had moved on.

-In 1985, the company released its first jar of ready-to-eat soup to the public, marking the beginning of a product line that would become a household name.
+In 1885, the company released its first jar of ready-to-eat soup to the public, marking the beginning of a product line that would become a household name.
 Their signature flavor, Campbell’s Beefsteak Tomato Soup, was the first to be released and remained a prominent feature on the company’s label for over twenty years.
 Over the decades, Campbell’s expanded its offerings and became a staple product across American households.

 A pivotal moment came in 1897 when Dr. John T. Dorrance, a chemist and the nephew of the company’s president, invented the process of condensing soups.
 This innovation allowed Campbell’s to sell its soup in smaller, more affordable cans, which revolutionized the industry by making their products widely accessible.
 Following the shift to condensed soups, the price of Campbell’s products decreased by nearly seventy percent, greatly increasing their popularity with households across the United States.
-In 1905, the company adopted the name Joseph Campbell Company, which was later changed to Campbell’s Soup Company in 1922.
+In 1905, the company adopted the name Joseph Campbell Company, which they later changed to Campbell’s Soup Company in 1922.

 A significant part of Campbell’s enduring legacy lies in the iconic design of its soup can.
 One of the distinctive features is the cursive writing of the brand name encircling the can.
 According to Campbell’s archivist, this feature was introduced to match the signature of Joseph Campbell himself.